phthom/Using-IBM-API-Connect/README.md

 In this first step, we assume that a developer of an API is providing you the Swagger source associated with that API.
 The developer is using WAS Liberty as the runtime and he also uses JAX-RS annotations along api discovery feature.
 This allows him to get a Swagger easily consumed by API Connect.

-In this lab, we are going to use the IBM Cloud to implement the API and the Developer Toolkit (in another lab).
+In this lab, we are going to use the IBM Cloud to implement the API but we can also use the Developer Toolkit (in another lab).

 > Note: Using the Developer Toolkit (locally) or using API Connect manager directly (remote server) is a pretty important decision.
 Using the toolkit allows to use a Source Control Management System and perform micro versioning as well as backup of the various yaml (and wsdl).
 It also provides a local experience with a very low response time.
 Using the Manager simplifies sharing the API Drafts.
 In reality, there are ways to benefit of both approaches.